The Development of a System for Measurement of Tremor

 Detailed Description

-We will collect data from measurement sensors embedded in the VR environment from control, ET and dystonic participants by placing them in a VR environment and instructing them to perform the TETRAS.
-This will help us to develop an algorithm which can measure ET severity using machine learning.
-We expect that the algorithm will provide a better assessment of ET and dystonia than the TETRAS.
+Data will be collected from measurement sensors embedded in the VR environment from healthy control participants, and those with ET with and without dystonia.
+Participants will be placed in a VR environment and instructed to perform the TETRAS.
+This will help to develop an algorithm which can measure ET severity using machine learning.
+It is expected that the algorithm will provide a better assessment of ET and dystonia than the TETRAS.
+This study may pave the way towards the development of simpler devices to which the algorithm can be applied.

 Study Type